-How to Un-reconcile in QuickBooks:
+How to Un-reconcile in QuickBooks Desktop and QuickBooks Online

 When your QuickBooks balance sheet after a monthly reconciliation does not fit your bank statement, before fixing any errors, it is often appropriate to unreconcile your QuickBooks transactions.
 You can undo the previous reconciliation in one single step within the Desktop versions.
 If the online version is used then each transaction must be individually unreconciled.

-Unreconcile Process for Desktop Version
+Unreconcile Process for QuickBooks Desktop

 “If you are using a desktop version of QuickBooks, such as QuickBooks Pro or QuickBooks Premier, you can undo a complete reconciliation by pressing “Reconcile Now on the banking screen, then selecting “Undo Last Reconciliation”.
-However before undoing the reconciliation, you may want to click “Locate Discrepancies” to create a list of discrepancies to help find the problems or errors.
+However, before undoing the reconciliation, you may want to click “Locate Discrepancies” to create a list of discrepancies to help find the problems or errors.

-Unreconcile Process for Online Version
+Unreconcile Process for QuickBooks Online

 QuickBooks Online users separately reconcile transactions, so one at a time you need to un-reconciled them.
 To start with, select ‘Registers’ from the banking menu and then select the account from the Register Name drop-down menu.
 Choose the desired transaction that you wish to un-reconciled and then delete the ‘R’ which is at the top of the transaction to adjust its status to un-reconciled.